cocos/cocos-docs/en/engine/event/event-input.md

 As mentioned in the previous document, `EventTarget` supports a complete set of event listening and emitting mechanisms.
 In Cocos Creator v3.4.0, `input` object is supported, which implements the event registering interface of `EventTarget`, and can register global system input events through this object.
 The original `systemEvent` object has been deprecated since v3.4.0, and the differences between `systemEvent` and `input` are as follows:

+- The declaration of touch event callback in `systemEvent` is `(touch: Touch, event: EventTouch) => void`
+- The declaration of touch event callback in `input` is `(event: EventTouch) => void`

+__Note__: in v3 4.0 there are also the following differences between the two objects:
 - The event listener of `systemEvent` will be intercepted by the event listener of the node.
 - `input` objects have higher priority than nodes and will not be intercepted.
+We have lowered the priority of 'input' in v3.4.1.
+At present, there is no difference in priority between the two objects.

 > __Note__: the `systemEvent` object is no longer recommended and will be phased out in the future, we recommend using the `input` object as a replacement.